UK Stocks-Factors to watch on Jan. 14

-Jan 14 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening steady at 7,618 on Tuesday, according to financial bookmakers.
+Jan 14 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening steady at 7,618 on Tuesday, according to financial bookmakers, with futures FFIc1 slightly up 0.1% ahead of the cash market open.

+* BOOHOO: Britain's Boohoo BOOH.L reported robust trading in its Christmas trading period and upgraded its full-year guidance, marking the online fashion retailer as a festive winner that bucked a weak overall market.

+* MCBRIDE: McBride Plc MCB.L said it expects annual adjusted profit to be 15% lower than the market view, hurt by weakness in Britain and the loss of revenue after the cleaning products maker decided to stop aerosol manufacture in the country.

 * SHELL: Royal Dutch Shell Plc's RDSa.L 225,300 barrel-per-day (bpd) Norco, Louisiana, refinery was operating normally on Monday after severe weather disrupted electrical power supply on Saturday, said sources familiar with plant operations.